Gibberlings3/SpellRevisions/README.md

 The mod comes with documentation that you can find [here](./readme-spell_rev.html).
 Detailed lists of spells can be consulted [here](https://gibberlings3.github.io/SpellRevisions/).

+note(s):
+- The spell documentation, both the one shipped with the mod and the one in [GitHub](https://gibberlings3.github.io/SpellRevisions/), has *not* been updated to reflect the changes since the 4.18beta.
+The in-game documentation is of course, fully up dated.

 # A. Latest release.

 Latest release is 4.19rc1.